Few-shot Incremental Event Detection: Models

 \subsubsection{\textbf{Model Construction}}

 \

-\textbf{IFSED-K} \\ As shown in Figure \ref{fig:IFSEDK}, first, we use the general classifier approach for model construction.
-For this approach, a few-shot incremental event detection model with external knowledge (IFSED-K) is constructed.
-The model uses the external knowledge references mentioned above, aligns the external knowledge with the training data, and fuses the two and uses a classifier for learning.
-Distillation is then performed using a hybrid distillation method (described below) It can ensure new classes are adequately learned while reducing the occurrence of catastrophic forgetting.
-The model learns N classes at a time, with each class containing K samples.
-After each learning round, the samples that need to be retained are selected and added to the next round for model training.
+\textbf{IFSED-K} \\ As shown in Fig. \ref{fig:IFSEDK}, we use the general classifier approach for model construction, for which a few-shot incremental event detection model with external knowledge (IFSED-K) is constructed.
+The model uses the external knowledge references mentioned above, aligns the external knowledge with the training data, fuses the two, and uses a classifier for learning.
+Distillation is then performed using a hybrid distillation method (described below).
+This can ensure that new classes are adequately learned while reducing instances of catastrophic forgetting.
+The model learns N classes at a time, where each class contains K samples.
+After each learning round, samples to be retained are selected and added to the next round for model training.

-\textbf{IFSED-KP} \\ As shown in Figure \ref{fig:IFSEDKP}, We also use the meta-learning approach for model construction.
-For this approach, the few-shot incremental event detection model with external knowledge and prototype network (IFSED-K) is constructed.
-The prototype network is considered one of the better solutions to the few-shot learning at this stage.
+\textbf{IFSED-KP} \\ As shown in Fig. \ref{fig:IFSEDKP}, we also use a meta-learning approach for model construction, for which a few-shot incremental event detection model with external knowledge and prototype network (IFSED-KP) is constructed.
+The prototype network is considered one of the better solutions to few-shot learning at this stage.
 We incorporate external knowledge to improve its learning efficiency.
 This construction method is different from the general meta-learning model.
-In order to fit the problem of limited sample size in real-life, we fuse the definition and vocabulary units from external knowledge as support, and uses the training data as query for input, without using the dev-dataset.
-Also, in order to diminish catastrophic forgetting, sample retention and hybrid distillation are similarly incorporated in this model.
+To fit the problem of limited sample size in real life, we fuse the definition and vocabulary units from external knowledge as support and use the training data as query for input, without using the dev-dataset.
+To diminish catastrophic forgetting, sample retention and hybrid distillation are incorporated in this model.